Assistive Technology for Special Needs Assistants

 This course doesn't include one-on-one technical training, but we'll be hosting regular Facebook Live Q&A sessions, where you can ask all of your questions and we'll answer them live.
 This is also a great opportunity to learn from what other SNAs may be struggling with!

-After enrolling, you have unlimited access for the lifetime of the course - across any and all devices you own, for as long as we continue to run it.
+After enrolling, you have unlimited access for the lifetime of the course - across any and all devices you own, for as long as we continue to run the course.

 We know that SNAs often have to communicate with their principal or board of management who makes purchasing decisions, so we’ve created this email template you can use to talk to them about Assistive Technology for SNAs.
 Copy and paste it into your email program, personalize it, and send away!